South East Queensland’s Sunshine Coast lives up to its name with ease.

 Fringed with golden beaches and pristine coastline, and bathed in glorious sunshine for most of the year, the somewhat ‘quieter’ of the coasts either side of Brisbane attracts flocks of contented holiday makers.
-From family friendly Mooloolaba, to up-and-coming dining destination Maroochydore, to the golden sands of Coolum and on to chic tourist mecca Noosa, you’ll find a holiday here to suit every taste and budget.
+From family-friendly Coolum Beach and Mooloolaba, to up-and-coming dining destination Maroochydore and the tourist mecca that is Noosa, you’ll find a holiday option here to suit every taste and budget.

 Enjoy this Sunshine Coast travel guide.